-But what is the future of AI in the legal industry?
-A bigger question is whether AI will actually replace lawyers, as seems to be implicated above (a scary thought if you are new to the profession vs. an old-timer like me).
-And if so, are there ethical or moral dilemmas that should be considered regarding AI and the legal industry?
-When considering the future of AI in the industry, a few things are for sure: First, those that do not adopt and embrace the change will get left behind in some manner, and second, those that do embrace AI will ultimately find themselves freed up to do the two things there always seems to be too little time for: thinking and advising.
-Welcome to the second of a four-part series on AI; this article discusses whether lawyers should be concerned about AI replacing them.
+But what is the future of generative AI in the legal industry?
+A bigger question is whether ChatGPT and generative AI could actually replace lawyers, as the quote above suggests.
+If so, are there ethical or moral dilemmas lawyers should consider regarding GenAI and the legal industry?
+A few things are certain when considering the future of AI in the industry.
+First, those who do not adopt and embrace the AI revolution will be left behind.
+Second, those who embrace generative AI will ultimately find themselves freed up to do the two things there always seem to be too little time for: thinking and advising.
+With that, welcome to the second of a four-part series on AI.

 Robot lawyer army?

 In the first installment, I wrote about what ChatGPT and generative AI are, how they work, and their general impact on the legal industry and technology.
 In this article, I will tackle whether generative AI will replace lawyers.

 In short, I am sorry to disappoint anyone who had visions of unleashing a horde of mechanical robot lawyers to lay waste to their enemies via a mindless rampage of bone-chilling logic and “robo-litigation.”
 That isn’t happening, but it does paint a pretty cool picture of the robot lawyer army I’ve always wanted.
 Instead, what most likely will happen are three things: